Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Frugal Splitting Operators

-We call a frugal splitting operator over $\ops_n$ a \emph{resolvent splitting operator}. \end{defin} In line with \cite{ryuUniquenessDRSOperator2020}, we call the class frugal since the computational requirement \cref{def:fo-split}\cref{def:fo-split:comp} states that each operator in $A$ is evaluated exactly once, either directly or via a resolvent.
+A frugal splitting operator over $\ops_n$ is called a \emph{resolvent splitting operator}. \end{defin} Following the terminology introduced in \cite{ryuUniquenessDRSOperator2020}, we call the class frugal since the computational requirement in \cref{def:fo-split}\cref{def:fo-split:comp} specifies exactly one evaluation of each operator in $A$, either directly or via a resolvent.
 We will also refer to a direct evaluation as a forward evaluation while a resolvent evaluation will be referred to as a backward step or backward evaluation.
-Apart from forward and backward evaluations, only predetermined vector additions and scalar multiplications of the inputs and results of the operator evaluations are allowed.
-This ensures that the evaluation cost of a frugal splitting operator is a known quantity that is mainly determined by the cost of the operator and resolvent evaluations.
-We also see that \cref{def:fo-split:comp} specifies evaluation order, i.e., it specifies that the operators $A_i$ in the tuple $A$ must be used in the order they appear in $A$ when evaluating $T_{A}$.
-However, since the operators of the original monotone inclusion problem can be arbitrary rearranged, this entails no loss of generality.
+Apart from forward and backward evaluations, only predetermined vector additions and scalar multiplications of the inputs and results of the operator evaluations are allowed. \cref{def:fo-split}\cref{def:fo-split:comp} also specifies evaluation order in that the operators $A_i$ in the tuple $A$ must be used in the order they appear in $A$ when evaluating $T_{A}$.
+Since the operators of the original monotone inclusion problem can be arbitrarily rearranged, this entails no loss of generality.